Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Experiments

 \section{Experiments}

 In this section, we begin by performing experiments on a collection of MuJoCo locomotion benchmark tasks to highlight the remarkable performance of our methods.
 We then conduct an ablation study to demonstrate the effectiveness of the compact representation.
-Finally, we investigate the interpretability of our $\ourmethod$ through the visualizations of learned causal structure and decomposed rewards.
+Finally, we investigate the interpretability of our $\ourmethod$ by visualizing learned causal structure and decomposed rewards.